DevDecoder/DevDecoder.Scheduling/README.md

 }
 ```

 However, there is also a convenient `SimpleJob` class that allows the creation of any job from an action or function, using one of the `SimpleJob.Create` or `SimpleJob.CreateAsync` overloads.
-Most conveniently though, there are numerouse extension methods on `IScheduler` that overload the `Add` method to create a `SimpleJob` automatically, e.g.:
+Most conveniently though, there are numerouse extension methods on `IScheduler` that overload the `Add` and `AddAsync` methods to create a `SimpleJob` automatically, e.g.:

 ```csharp
 // Run a simple function in 10s, logging it's result on completion.